 Once you have decided on a streaming mode and established your video sources, you can begin your Live Encoding session.
 If you have not done either of those two steps, you should first see Streaming modes before getting started with this task.

 To create a Live Encoding session, you will generally have to do the following.
 Scroll down through this topic to follow the workflow tasks sequentially.

 Enter the Live Encoding mode.
 The Live Encoding mode presents a different workspace than the standard Microsoft Expression Encoder workspace.
 You have to enter the Live Encoding workspace before you can build and broadcast your content.

-Set up the live-based and file-based sources that you will have to compose your broadcast.
+Set up the live and file-based sources that you will have to compose your broadcast.
 To capture a live video feed, you must connect a camera to your workstation and configure it so that you can view an image.
 To stream pre-recorded audio or video files, use the controls in Expression Encoder to specify the files you want to open, to arrange them in the order in which you want them to play, and to specify what actions you want them to take after they have played.

 Set the output options.
 In the Output panel, you set the streaming mode.
 You can either pull your content from Expression Encoder and send it to an available local port, or push your content to a Windows Media server.
 Then, if you want to save the encoded file for future on-demand delivery, possibly as a Microsoft Silverlight package, specify the appropriate archive options.